sahilahmed7707/Compiler-Design-Assignments-in-Lex-Flex/README.md

 Read the given input string.
 Check if there exists a number, if yes, convert it to binary using conventional method, and store it in a character array.
 End if new line is reached.

+## 2. Length of Longest Word (LengthOfLongestWord.l)
+Read the given input string.
+Check each word and store its length using yyleng in a max variable if its greater than previous value End if new line is reached.